Yahya Sinwar: Leadership of Hamas in the Gaza Strip (2017–2024)

 On 1 December 2020, Sinwar tested positive for COVID-19 and was reportedly following the advice of health authorities and taking precautionary measures.
 A spokesman for the group also said that he was in "good health and [...] pursuing his duties as usual".

 In March 2021, Sinwar was elected to a second four-year term as the head of Hamas in Gaza.
 By that time, Sinwar had solidified his control over the territory, and eliminated veteran Hamas commanders.
 He started bypassing Hamas's influential Shura council and kept the Doha-based senior leadership partially uninformed about his activities.

 On 15 May 2021, an Israeli airstrike was reported to have hit Sinwar's home; there were no immediate details of any deaths or injuries.
 The strike took place in the Khan Yunis region of southern Gaza in the midst of increasing tension between Israelis and Palestinians.
 In the week that followed, he appeared publicly at least four times.
 The most obvious was in a press conference on 27 May 2021.
 During the conference, Sinwar stated he would walk home from the venue and invited Benny Gantz, the Israeli Minister of Defense to order his assassination during his walk home.
 Sinwar spent the next hour in the streets of Gaza taking photos with the public.

+According to a New York Times investigation, a memo dated August 24, 2022, written by Yahya Sinwar, called for bulldozers to breach the Gaza-Israel fence and multiple assault waves.
+It urged "Stomp on the heads of soldiers" and listed "opening fire on soldiers at point-blank range, slaughtering some of them with knives, blowing up tanks," and ordered setting residential areas on fire with gasoline or diesel.
+Unit commanders were told to film and broadcast the acts to mobilize Palestinians in the West Bank and Arabs in Israel.

 In the autumn of 2022, Hamas began planning a surprise attack on Israel.
 Sinwar sought to convince Iran and Hezbollah to participate in the attack or in a broader conflict with Israel, aiming to cause its 'collapse'.
 During one meeting, Sinwar acknowledged that such an attack would likely require sacrifices, probably referring to the people of Gaza.
 In September 2022, he reviewed the battle plans, though the attack was postponed.
 By May 2023, Sinwar and his colleagues were relieved to have avoided a minor confrontation during Ramadan, intending to preserve the element of surprise for the 7 October attack.

 Israel–Gaza war

 Sinwar and Mohammed Deif were regarded as the masterminds behind the October 7 attacks in 2023, the deadliest attack in Israeli history.
 The attack left around 1,200 people dead and about 240 taken as hostages in Gaza.
-Following the attack, Sinwar was put under EU terrorist sanctions and became a top target for assassination by the Israeli military.
+Following the attack, Sinwar was put under EU terrorist sanctions and became a top target for assassination by the Israeli security services.